archivesunleashed/archivesunleashed.org/content/washington/index.md

 * **Public Transport** - Metrorail provides access to public transportation in Washington.
 They have a great [trip planner](https://www.wmata.com/schedules/trip-planner/).
 Depending on whether you will be doing any extra traveling around the city, you may want to consider a [SmarTrip® card](https://www.wmata.com/fares/smartrip/) for multi-ride usage.

 >**Notes**:
 - Metrorail fare for regular routes is $2.00USD using a SmarTrip® card or cash, and for express routes is $4.25USD.
-Fares cards can be purchased at [authorized outlets](https://www.wmata.com/fares/basic.cfm) including: vending machines at metrorail stations, online, Metro slaes office, and specific commuter stores and retail outlets.
+Fares cards can be purchased at [authorized outlets](https://www.wmata.com/fares/basic.cfm) including: vending machines at Metrorail stations, online, Metro sales office, and specific commuter stores and retail outlets.

 * **Taxis** - a few options for getting around via taxi include:
   - [DC Yellow Cab](https://dcyellowcab.com) - .202.544.1212